nbrown02/Multi-Team-Forecaster/README.md

   - Each team has their own board (i.e. not shared) in the same ADO organisation
   - Throughput is stories/PBIs/bugs and any custom work item types (regardless of backlog level)
   - Optionally, ensure you have the Epic/Feature IDs of items you want to know the remaining count for
-* Any teams being used have Throughput (completed items)
-* The report covers up to 9 teams, only complete it for as many teams as you need
+* All teams being used have Throughput (completed items) - the report covers up to 9 teams, only complete it for as many teams as you need
 * A minimum of two teams are needed for the report to work

 * Download the appropriate template file: